atulny/aitul/README.md

 - How to fetch data in server react components by directly accessing database (WITHOUT API! like Magic!)
 - How to handle relations between Server and Child components!
 - How to reuse layouts
-- Folder structure in Next 13 App Router
+- Folder structure in App Router

 ### Prerequisites